-What Can a Handyman Do in White Bear Lake, Minnesota?
+What Can a Handyman Do Without a License in White Bear Lake, Minnesota?

 In Minnesota, most “handyman” work that stays truly minor (cosmetic repairs, small carpentry, etc.) can be done without a state contractor license, but the moment you contract for residential building/repair/remodeling work as a business you typically must hold a Minnesota Residential Building Contractor license or Residential Remodeler license (or work under someone who does).
 Minnesota does not have a simple statewide “handyman under $X” exemption that lets you do regulated residential contracting without being licensed; trade work (electrical/plumbing/HVAC) is separately licensed and generally cannot be done by an unlicensed handyman regardless of job size.